EnglishEnglish

 • Applications where AC resistance matters

-• Busbar and power electronic layouts where current crowding/heating is a concern
+• Busbar and power electronic layouts where current crowding and heating are a concern

-This doesn’t mean “use huge flat metal everywhere.”
-It means conductor geometry matters.
+This does not mean “use huge flat metal everywhere.”
+It means conductor geometry matters as much as cross-section.

 • shorter conductor paths